 - Requires certain in-state motor carriers to have United States Department of Transportation (DOT) numbers.

 - Increases trip permit fees by $5: the fee increase is dedicated to commercial vehicle inspections.

-- Increases the registration fee for vehicles subject to highway inspections and terminal audits form $10 to $16.
+- Increases the registration fee for vehicles subject to highway inspections and terminal audits from $10 to $16.

 This law, and other litigation on behalf of trucking

 It is helpful to remember that real, positive change can come from terrible tragedy.

 I was honored to represent the Qamar family in bringing accountability and responsibility for this tragedy.
 The case: Qamar v.
 Leonard Trucking, Inc.: $1,850,000.00 (maximum result – policy limits).